 Add the value as ‘mercury’.

-Step #10: use the same way to create the steps for entering the password and click on the sign-in button.
+Step #10: Use the same method to create the steps for entering the password and click on the sign-in button.
 Add the respective test values as well.
-So the overall test case will look like as below:
+So the overall test case will look like this:

 Step #11: Run the test case.
-Since you are currently working with a manual test case, first, open the application inside the browser, manually.
+Since you are currently working with a manual test case, first, open the application inside the browser manually.
 Then go to the test case name ‘ValidLogin’ and right-click on the same.
-Select the option as ‘Run in ScratchBook’.
+Select the option ‘Run in ScratchBook’.

 Run the test case manually.
 Enter the data as suggested in the test steps and pass or fail the test step manually based on the actual working in the application.

 Refer to the image below.
-After every step, you have to close the window (marked in red circle) and it will automatically open the next step.
-Once all the steps are over then click on the option ‘Finish TestCase Execution’.
+After every step, you have to close the window (marked in red circle), and it will automatically open the next step.
+Once all the steps are over, click on the option ‘Finish TestCase Execution’.
 This will end the execution of the test case.

 Now observe the result as:

-This is how you can create the manual test case and execute it in TOSCA.
+This is how you can create a manual test case and execute it in TOSCA.
 Now, we will see the next part in the learning path.

 Focus On ‘Modules’ Section